-In general, timely warnings will be issued when a specific crime has occurred on campus property (or adjacent to campus), and there is a serious or on-going threat to the campus community.
+In general, timely warnings will be issued when a Clery Act crime has occurred on or within CU Boulder geography, and there is a serious or on-going threat to the campus community.
+CU Boulder works to ensure the privacy of the victims of crimes in its operations.
 The following three conditions should be met prior to issuing a timely warning:

-- 1. One of the following statutorily designated crimes (Clery crime) is reported to CUPD: - a.
+- 1. One of the following statutorily designated crimes (Clery crime) is reported: - a.
 Criminal Homicide Including murder and non-negligent manslaughter, and manslaughter by negligence; - b.
-Sex Offenses Including rape, fondling, incest, and statutory rape; - c.
+Sex Offenses Including rape, fondling, incest, and statutory rape;

+- c.
 Robbery - d.
 Aggravated Assault The decision to release a timely warning for an aggravated assault depends on the facts of the case and the information known by CUPD.
 For example, if an assault occurs between two students who have a disagreement, there may be no continuing threat to other CU Boulder community members.
-As such, a timely warning would not be distributed.

-- e.
-Burglary and/or Motor Vehicle Theft In general, timely warnings will not be issued for single incidents.
-A timely warning may be distributed if a series of incidents poses a continuing threat to the CU Boulder community. - f.
-Arson - g.
+As such, a timely warning would not be distributed. - e.
+Burglary and/or Motor Vehicle Theft A timely warning may be distributed if a series of incidents poses a continuing threat to the CU Boulder community. - f.
+Major Incidents of Arson - g.
 Hate Crimes - h.
 Domestic Violence, Dating Violence, or Stalking - i.
-Arrests and Referrals for Drug, Alcohol, and Weapons Law Violations. - 2.
+Other Clery Act crimes as deemed necessary. - 2.
 The reported crime occurred at a Clery-reportable location, (Clery geography) which is defined as: - a.
 On campus; - b.
 On public property within or immediately adjacent to and accessible from the campus boundaries; or, - c.
 In non-campus buildings or property.
 Non-campus locations are described as property that is owned or controlled by CU Boulder, used for educational purposes, and frequently used by students. - 3.
 The reported crime presents a serious or continuing threat to CU Boulder students, faculty, and staff, as determined at CU Boulder's sole discretion.
 Factors for determining whether an incident poses a serious or continuing threat include: - a.
 Whether the suspect has been apprehended; - b.
 Timeliness of the reported crime to CUPD; and - c.
 Whether a pattern of crimes exists that places CU Boulder students or employees at risk of becoming victims of a similar crime.

-If the criteria for issuing a timely warning have been met, the Command Duty Officer will consult with other personnel as necessary (including, but not limited to, Clery Compliance Officer, the Public Information Officer, the On-Call Detective, and on-scene personnel) to determine the content of the warning and the means of dissemination.
+If the criteria for issuing a timely warning have been met, the Command Duty Officer, or their designee, will consult designated personnel (as described above) to determine the content of the warning and the means of dissemination.
 CUPD personnel will work with the Office of Strategic Relations and Communications to disseminate the timely warning.
-Timely warnings will generally be disseminated via email to an @Colorado.EDU account for CU Boulder students, faculty and staff with the subject line: Safety Alert.
-This is sent out to the CU Boulder community and posted on both the CU Boulder and CUPD Facebook, X (formerly known as Twitter), and Instagram Story accounts.
-CU Boulder students, faculty, and staff will automatically receive timely warning email notices through their CU Boulder email accounts.
+Timely warnings will generally be disseminated via e-mail to a @Colorado.EDU account for CU Boulder students, faculty, and staff with the subject line: CU Safety Alert.
+Initial communication along with updates will be communicated via the CU Boulder Alerts site.
+CU Boulder students, faculty, and staff will automatically receive timely warning e-mail notices through their CU Boulder e-mail accounts.
+These alerts are constructed from a working template in RAVE that all units have agreed upon, so that we can communicate the most relevant and accurate information in a timely manner.

-CUPD may learn about an incident that may require a timely warning notification from a number of sources, including individuals involved in the incident, witnesses, CUPD or other law enforcement officers, or Campus Security Authorities as defined by the Clery Act.
+CUPD may learn about an incident that may require a timely warning notification from a number of sources, including individuals involved in the incident, witnesses, CUPD or other law enforcement officers, or Campus Security Authorities, as defined by the Clery Act.
+Pursuant to Clery Act regulations, the institution is not expected to send Safety Alerts for crimes reported to Pastoral and Professional Counselors.